MentalDecoherence/Glyph/README.md

 No account.
 No telemetry.
 No JS.
 No TS.
 No BS.
 Just `curses` and a word list.

 ### Why it feels right
-Most terminal typing tests either regenerate a whole new screen per test which is annoying, don’t show you a real prompt to type against which feels like a guessing game, or make you dig through a settings meny every single run (annoying again.)
+Most terminal typing tests either regenerate a whole new screen per test which is annoying, don’t show you a real prompt to type against which feels like a guessing game, or make you dig through a settings menu every single run (annoying again.)
 Glyph fixes all three.

 ### Features
 <table>